 “We had to do a lot of research and design iterations to make sure that whatever message we wanted to convey was not only scientifically accurate but also that we treated the pandemic and its victims with respect,” he said.

 Other students involved in the project were Digital Media Ph.D. student Aditya Anupam, Jordan Graves, Colin Stricklin, and Yuchen Zhao; HCI Master's students Mariam Moattari and Ryan Winstead; and undergraduate student Computational Media student Drew Busch.

 Jamming the Curve began Sept.
 15. It runs through Oct.
 1. LabX will award five winning teams $1,000 each and a chance at a $20,000 game development grant.

 Play the Games

-Both games designed by Georgia Tech students are available to play online:
+Dino-Store, designed by Georgia Tech students, is available to play online:

 For more coverage of Georgia Tech’s response to the coronavirus pandemic, please visit our Responding to Covid-19 page.